 DotA 2 Accessibility Report

-DotA 2 offers 20 accessibility features in the Difficulty, Reading, Navigation, Controls, Visual, Audio and Communication areas to aid enjoyment of the game for different players.
+We've documented 19 accessibility features for DotA 2 in the Difficulty, Getting Started, Reading, Navigation, Controls, Visual, Audio and Communication areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.DotA 2 (Defence of the Ancients) is a series of fighting and shooting games where you battle enemies and human-controlled characters in online matches.
 The aim is to destroy the other team's Ancient artefact using one of the many characters.
 Similar to League of Legends, it encourages collaboration between players on your team.
 However, here the focus is on a vast range of heroes and equipment that offer more novelty to the encounters.

 Some of the text, notably the chat, is displayed in small white text directly over the game, which means sometimes it is quite difficult to read.
 All dialogue in the game has subtitles to accompany it, but can be turned off if you'd rather just listen, as the game is fully voice acted.